JamesVeug/UnitySteamBuildUploader/README.md

 If you discover any security related issues, please email me, message on discord or create an issue on [github.](https://github.com/JamesVeug/UnitySteamBuildUploader)

-## Known Issues
+## Known Issues 🪳
-- Steam Two-Factor authentication requires you to enter in a code manually every time you upload
+- Steam Two-Factor authentication requires you to enter the steam guard code manually every time you upload
-  - I Don't know why it does not cache this locally like the Steam Guard Code.
+  - I Don't know why pressing "Confirm that's me" doesn't work, and it does not cache this locally like the Steam Guard Code.

 ## Reporting bugs / suggesting changes ❓